-1. Mix the oil, ginger, cumin, coriander, salt, and cayenne together in a small bowl.
-The marinade makes a paste with the consistency of very thick salad dressing.
-It forms a crust during grilling that’s crispy and flavorful.
+1. Mix the oil, orange juice, ginger, cumin, coriander, paprika, salt, and cayenne together in a small bowl to form a paste the consistency of thick salad dressing.
+This will transform into a gorgeous crust during grilling.

-2. Rub the marinade over the salmon, then cover and refrigerate 30 minutes.
+2. Place the salmon in a glass dish, massage the marinade over the salmon, then cover and refrigerate 30 minutes.

-3. Preheat gas grill on high with lid closed for about 10 minutes, then place salmon skin-side down, close the lid and wait 4 minutes.
-Raise the grill lid… the skin should be a little blackened and starting to separate a bit from the pink flesh.
-Take a deep breath, gather your confidence, and flip! the fillet.
-Breath a sigh of relief, close the lid, and wait another 3-5 minutes, depending on how well-done you like your salmon.
-(Wary of the flip?
-You can cut a large fillet into individual servings before grilling, but where’s the adventure in that?!)
+3. Preheat a gas grill on high with the lid closed for about 10 minutes, then place the salmon skin-side down, close the lid, and wait 3 minutes.
+Check the salmon; the skin should be a little blackened and starting to separate from the pink flesh.
+Take a deep breath, gather your confidence, slide a grill-safe flipper under the fillet, and flip!
+Breathe a sigh of relief, close the lid, and wait another 3 minutes.

 Post a comment

 Like what you've read?
 Got something to say?
 Lay it on me!